design-automation/mobius-mooc-generator/README.md

 The basic workflow is that you create all your content locally, in a specific folder structure (described below).
 When you run the python script, it generates a compressed .tar.gz file that can be directly imported into the edx course.
 When this file is imported, it will automatically populate all course contents on edx.

-For the edx import to succeed, it is vital that settings in the __CONSTS__.py file match the settings in edx.
+For the edx import to succeed, it is vital that settings in the root .md file (which is the .md file in the root folder) match the settings in edx.
 ~~~~~~~~~~~~~
 EDX_ORG = 'my_org'
 EDX_COURSE = 'my_course_number'